1964–65 Aston Villa F.C. season

-The 1964–65 English football season was Aston Villa's 65th season in the Football League, this season playing in the Football League First Division.
+The 1964–65 English football season was Aston Villa's 66th season in the Football League, this season playing in the Football League First Division.
 Dick Taylor had moved on to Sheffield United in 1956 to work under Joe Mercer, and two years later joined Aston Villa as Mercer's assistant.
-He took over as manager late in the 1963–64 season after Mercer resigned due to ill-health, and succeeded in avoiding relegation, which resulted in him being handed the job on a full-time basis.
-This seasons saw little improvement in form and future financial difficulties loomed.
+He took over as manager late in the 1963–64 season after Mercer resigned due to ill-health.

+Dick Taylor succeeded in avoiding relegation, which resulted in him being handed the job on a full-time basis but the seasons saw little improvement in form and future financial difficulties loomed.

 There were debuts for Colin Withers (146), Johnny MacLeod (125), Keith Bradley (122), Bobby Park (75), Barry Stobart (45), Dave Roberts (19), Ray Bloomfield (3) and Johnny Martin (1).
 Alan Deakin and Ron Wylie captained the side while top scorer Tony Hateley netted 34, 20 in the league, 4 in the FA Cup and 10 League Cup Goals.
 Alan Deakin broke his ankle during the 1964–65 season, but recovered to skipper the side for the 1966–67 season.
 Deakin also played for the England under 23 team.

 In November 1964 Aston Villa earned a second consecutive league victory over Burnley with a 1–0 home win.

 The FA Cup fifth round matches were scheduled for Saturday, 20 February 1965.
 Two games required replays during the midweek fixture, and the Aston Villa & Wolverhampton Wanderers match went to a third game the following week, with Wolves the victors.

 The Second City Derby saw Villa do the double over Birmingham City.
+Barry Stobart scored the only goal of the away fixture.